adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/fragment/v1/fragment/README.md

     ELEMENT cmp-adaptiveform-fragment__errormessage
 ```

-## Replace feature:
-We support replace feature that allows replacing accordion component to any of the below components:

-* Accordion
-* Horizontal tabs
-* Wizard Layout
-* Vertical tabs
-* Panel Container

 ## JavaScript Data Attribute Bindings

 The following attributes must be added for the initialization of the fragment component in the form view: